These five artworks have time on their side.

 Stopping time had been the first step in the creation of the motion picture.
 Using his own invention, the Zoopraxiscope, Muybridge could show a series of his instantaneous images in rapid succession.
 When shown in a short repeated loop, the images appeared to be in motion.
 The motion picture was born.

-Eadweard Muybridge _Animal Locomotion_, plate 640, 1887 Collotype Minneapolis Institute of Art Gift of Samuel C. Gale, William H. Hinkle, Albert Loring, Charles M. Loring, Charles J. Martin, and Charles Alfred Pillsbury
+.Cameras placed at three different locations front, side, and rear capture the movements of this tennis player.
+Eadweard Muybridge, Animal Locomotion Plate 298, 1887, Collotype, Minneapolis Institute of Art, Gift of Samuel C. Gale, William H. Hinkle, Albert Loring, Charles M. Loring, Charles J. Martin, and Charles Alfred Pillsbury

 .****